A collection of Inspiring videos, my artistic endeavors, random thoughts, and innovative people.

 Keep Calm and Carry On

-the origin of "Keep calm and carry on" which was originally a war propaganda poster created to promote calmness amongst the people but was never released.
+This video traces back to the origin of "Keep calm and carry on" which was originally a war propaganda poster created to promote calmness amongst the people but was never released.
 Found in a book shop decades later it has now become an iconic image of the 21st century and inspires people daily to push through the tough times.

 What inspirational quote inspires you to get through your day?